-You can showcase your experience and business to more than 65 million people across the world including executives from all Fortune 500 companies — while you sleep.
+You can showcase your experience and business to more than 65 million people across the world including executives from all Fortune 500 companies using LinkedIn to network while you sleep.
 That’s the networking benefit of a LinkedIn profile.

 According to LinkedIn, a new member joins their online network approximately every second.
 Whether you are a professional looking for new potential business contacts, a currently un-employed or under-employed jobseeker, or a college student getting reach to launch a new career, you need a LinkedIn profile.
 As with most social networking tools, there is no subscription fee to join and you can set up a profile in a matter of minutes.
 The real benefits of LinkedIn are in direct proportion to the completeness and quality of your profile and to the level of your LinkedIn activity.
 LinkedIn is a social networking site for professionals.
 Put your best business persona to work here.